Common Name: English hawthorn

 Best grown in moist but well-drained soils in full sun.
 This tree generally does not grow well in the hot and humid St. Louis summer climate where untreated fungal leaf spot and rust can severely disfigure the foliage.

-Native to Europe and North Africa, English hawthorn is a small, low-branching, deciduous tree that is noted for its profuse spring bloom.
+Crataegus laevigata, commonly called English hawthorn, is native to Europe and North Africa.
+It is a small, low-branching, deciduous tree that is noted for its profuse spring bloom.
 It typically grows 15-20’ tall with a rounded crown.
 Straight to zigzag, thorny stems are clad with 3 to 5-lobed, dark green leaves (to 2 1/2” long).
 No fall color.
 White 5-petaled flowers in clusters (corymbs) bloom in mid spring.
 Flowers are followed by red fruits (pomes to 1/2” long) in fall.
 Many cultivars of English hawthorn, some featuring double flowers, are available in commerce today with flower colors including pink, rose, red and white.
 The species is rarely sold.
 The fruit is sometimes called a haw.
 The word haw also means hedge, the hawthorn being a thorny hedge.
 In the 1800s, English hawthorn was widely planted in England as a hedgerow plant because of its thorns.

 Hawthorns are susceptible to a large number of insect and disease problems.
 Cedar-apple rust and fungal leaf spot can be quite damaging to the foliage.
 Powdery mildew, fire blight, cankers and apple scab may also occur.
 Insect pests include borers, caterpillars, lacebugs, leafminers and scale.